gluster/glusterdocs/Contributors-Guide/GlusterFS-Release-process.md

 - [Gluster LinkedIn group]()
 - [Gluster G+](https://plus.google.com/communities/110022816028412595292)

+For help with posting to the social media pages, please reach out to Amye.

 #### Close Bugs

 Close the bugs that have all their patches included in the release.
 Leave a note in the bug report with a pointer to the release announcement.